Kamilla-Debona/distributed-biometric-platform/docs/decisions/ADR-001-initial-architecture.md

 Current application workflows:

-- Enrollment workflow
+- Asynchronous Enrollment workflow
+- Asynchronous Identification workflow
-- Identification workflow
+- Identification query workflow (GET by id)

 The biometric engine is exposed through application-level abstractions.
 This keeps the domain and application workflows independent from a specific biometric SDK or vendor.

 Identification uses probe-compatible biometric samples because an identification probe does not belong to a known person before matching.

 Identification processing creates ranked IdentificationCandidate records by resolving external biometric subject identifiers back to platform Subjects.

+Both Enrollment and Identification are executed asynchronously through Wolverine command dispatching.
+HTTP requests only create the workflow and persist the initial state.
+Background handlers complete the biometric processing.

+Identification results are persisted and can be retrieved through a dedicated query endpoint.
+Clients are expected to poll the resource until processing reaches a terminal state.

 ---